Applying For Graduate Study

 Applying for Graduate Study

-The Genetics Program offers three graduate degrees: M.R., M.S. and Ph.D.
-The application cycle for Fall 2024 is now closed.
-We will begin evaluating applications shortly.
-If you have questions, please contact Graduate Services Coordinator Tyler DeAtley (tdeatle@ncsu.edu).
-Applications for the Fall 2025 cycle will open later this year.
+The Genetics and Genomics Program offers three graduate degrees: M.R., M.S. and Ph.D.
+The Application for the Fall 2026 cohort is now closed!
+If you have questions, please reach out to Graduate Services Coordinator Tyler DeAtley (tdeatle@ncsu.edu).

 The program considers the complete application package for every applicant, with a strong focus on transcript, letters of recommendation, and past research experience.

-• As there are three degree paths (PhD, MS-Thesis, MR-Nonthesis), please carefully consider which degree path is right for you and your goals.
+- As there are three degree paths (PhD, MS-Thesis, MR, and Non-thesis), please carefully consider which degree path is right for you and your goals.
 Information about these path can be found here.

-• As of the Fall 2021 admission cycle, the Genetics Program is no longer requiring the GRE for MR, MS, or PhD applications.
+- As of the Fall 2021 admission cycle, the Genetics and Genomics Program is no longer requiring the GRE for MR, MS, or PhD applications.
 Applicants may provide their scores if they choose, but it is completely optional.

 Partner Fellowships

-The Genetics Program is a partner of the flagship Genetics and Genomics Scholars program (GGS) at NC State and accepts new Ph.D students through this partnership.
+The Genetics and Genomics Program is a partner of the flagship Genetics and Genomics Scholars program (GGS) at NC State and accepts new Ph.D students through this partnership.
 GG Scholars are awarded competitive one-year graduate fellowships covering stipend, tuition, and benefits.
-Genetics Ph.D. applicants are strongly encouraged to apply for GGS in order to maximize their funding opportunities.
+Genetics and Genetics Ph.D. applicants are strongly encouraged to apply for GGS in order to maximize their funding opportunities.

 Direct Recruitment